18F/Level-Up/README.md

 Please refer to those sites for information on getting started and configuration.
 We'll address _some_ configuration here and, where practical, will refer you to details.

-### Getting started

-- Clone this repo
-- Set ```gh-pages``` as the default branch
-- Point your web browser to http://username.github.io/microsite-template
-- The "How to Configure This Site" page has detailed instruction~s on configuring the site
-- Edit content with your favorite editor or prose.io

 ----